-A. Height Regulations: Structures shall not exceed four (4) stories or forty-five (45) feet in height, except that church spires, belfries, domes which do not contain usable space, water towers, chimneys or smoke stacks, cooling towers, and elevated penthouses may be erected with no height limitations except airport requirements.
+- A. Height Regulations: Structures shall not exceed four (4) stories or forty-five (45) feet in height, except that church spires, belfries, domes which do not contain usable space, water towers, chimneys or smokestacks, cooling towers, and elevated penthouses may be erected with no height limitations except airport requirements. - B. Front and Corner Yard Regulations: - 1.
+There shall be a front yard having a depth of not less than twenty-five (25) feet, except that for any building exceeding three (3) stories in height, there shall be an additional front yard setback of one (1) foot for everyone (1) foot that the building exceeds the height of thirty (30) feet. - 2.
+There shall be a front yard on each street side of a corner lot.